Propeller injury: $20k reparation for girl's family

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Blair Nathan Deasy (50) was also ordered to pay a $750 fine at his sentencing in the Queenstown District Court yesterday.
+Blair Nathan Deasy, 50, from Kingston, was also ordered to pay a $750 fine at his sentencing in the Queenstown District Court yesterday.

 He was prosecuted by Maritime New Zealand following last year’s incident and convicted on a charge of dangerous activity involving a ship.